kikocorreoso/brythonmagic/README.md

 IDEAS
 =====

 Add an option to include *.py scripts?
-These *.py scripts should be Brython compatible.
+These *.py scripts should be Brython compatible. &#10004; (this could be made via imports with the py script in the same folder as the notebook)

-Add an option to include a HTML structure so you don't have to create the structure via Brython code? &#10004;
+Add an option to include a HTML structure so you don't have to create the structure via Brython code? &#10004; (did it)

 Add an option to run more than one Brython script in a code cell?
-Right now, if you run a Brython code cell, the code in other cells will not work anymore (i.e., \_\_BRYTHON\_\_.vars.\_\_main\_\_ will be overwritten). &#10004;
+Right now, if you run a Brython code cell, the code in other cells will not work anymore (i.e., \_\_BRYTHON\_\_.vars.\_\_main\_\_ will be overwritten). &#10004;  (did it)